diyan/pywinrm/README.md

 to easily set up a HTTPS endpoint on WinRM with a self signed certificate but in a production environment this should be hardened with your own process.

-The second option is to use NTLM and set the `message_encryption` arg to protocol to `auto` or `always`.
-This will use the authention GSS-API Wrap and Unwrap methods if available to encrypt the message contents sent to the server.
-This form of encryption is independent from the transport layer like TLS and is currently only supported by the NTLM transport auth.
-Kerberos and CredSSP do have the methods available but currently are not supported in Pywinrm.
+The second option is to use NTLM or CredSSP and set the `message_encryption` arg to protocol to `auto` or `always`.
+This will use the authentication GSS-API Wrap and Unwrap methods if available to encrypt the message contents sent to the server.
+This form of encryption is independent from the transport layer like TLS and is currently only supported by the NTLM and CredSSP transport auth.
+Kerberos currently does not have the methods available to achieve this.

 To configure message encryption you can use the `message_encryption` argument when initialising protocol.
 This option has 3 values that can be set as shown